 The goal of treatment is to dissolve stones as well as make changes to prevent stones from re-forming.

 Stone dissolving diets:

 These prescription-only diets work by acidifying the urine (pH to ≤6.3) and are magnesium-reduced.
 Diets are available as canned or dry formulations.
 Owner compliance is critical for the diet to succeed, cats on stone dissolving diets cannot have treats, table scraps, or any other type of food.
 It takes an average of six weeks for stones to dissolve.
-Introduce the new diet over a few days by gradually increasing the calculolytic diet and decreasing the cat’s normal food.
-Sudden switches to a new type of food can be met with refusal to eat.
+Introduce the new diet over a few days by gradually increasing the new food and decreasing the previous food.
+Sudden switches to a new type of food can be met with a refusal to eat.

 Stone dissolving diets include Hill’s Prescription Diet s/d, Purina Pro Plan Veterinary Diets UR St/Ox and Royal Canin Veterinary Diet Feline Urinary s/0.

 Stone dissolving diets are not recommended for pregnant or growing cats.
-Cats with an underlying disease which is being managed with diet also make unsuitable candidates.
+Cats with an underlying disease that is being managed with diet also make unsuitable candidates.

 For cats already on a prescription diet to manage a disease, acidifying medications can be prescribed to dissolve the stones.
 The veterinarian can provide you with monitoring tests to make sure that the urine pH and concentration stay within a safe range.